HDGH Patient Visitation

 If the patient is under enhanced precautions, or has tested positive for COVID-19 no registered visitor will be allowed.

-Patients who require end-of-life (palliative) care and who are actively dying as defined by the clinical team may have two (2)
+Patients who require end-of-life (palliative) care and who are actively dying as defined by the clinical team may have three (3)

 visitors present at any given time.